 The International Budget Partnership (IBP) is an independent 501(c)(3) nonprofit corporation, formerly a project of the Center on Budget and Policy Priorities.
 It is governed by a Board of Trustees that includes:

-- Michael Lipsky, Board Chair, is a distinguished senior fellow at Demos.
-Before that, he worked at the Ford Foundation for 12 years, most recently as senior program officer in the Peace and Social Justice program.
-Responsible for the foundation’s portfolio on “government performance and accountability,” he helped assemble the State Fiscal Analysis Initiative (now the State Priorities Partnership), a national network of organizations devoted to budget transparency and accountability, and the International Budget Project (now the International Budget Partnership).
-Prior to Ford, Michael taught political science at the University of Wisconsin, and, for 21 years, at the Massachusetts Institute of Technology.
+- Michael Lipsky, Board Chair, retired in 2018 as a distinguished senior fellow at Demos.
+Before that, he served for 12 years as a program officer in the Peace and Social Justice program of the Ford Foundation.
+Responsible for the foundation’s portfolio on “government performance and accountability,” he helped create the State Fiscal Analysis Initiative (now the State Priorities Partnership), a national network of organizations devoted to budget transparency and accountability, as well as the International Budget Partnership.
+Prior to Ford, Michael taught political science at the University of Wisconsin, and, for 21 years, was a professor of political science at the Massachusetts Institute of Technology.
 His best-known books are Protest in City Politics; Nonprofits for Hire: The Welfare State in the Age of Contracting (with S.R.
 Smith); and the award-winning Street-Level Bureaucracy.
 He holds degrees from Oberlin College and Princeton University.

 - Smita Singh, Vice Chair, is the founding director of the William and Flora Hewlett Foundation’s Global Development Program.
 While she was director, the program carried out extensive international grantmaking and started several new initiatives, including the Think Tank Initiative, the Transparency and Accountability Initiative, and the partnership for Quality Education in Developing Countries.
 Singh helped create the International Initiative in Impact Evaluation (3ie), a new international agency devoted to improving the measurement of results in development interventions.
 She also initiated the foundation’s efforts to reform development assistance policy and practices, which included seeding the Modernizing Foreign Assistance Network (MFAN) and the International Aid Transparency Initiative.
 Before joining the Hewlett Foundation, Singh was a scholar at the Harvard Academy of International and Area Studies.
 Her research interests focus on the comparative political economy of developing countries, and she has lived and worked in several countries in Africa, Asia and Latin America.
 She has also worked for the Commission on National and Community Service (now called the Corporation for National Service) where she was responsible for developing the commission’s higher education initiatives and funding strategies for dispersing grants to community service and service-learning projects at more than 200 colleges and universities.
 Before joining the commission, Singh worked at ABC News “Nightline” and prior to that, with community-based women’s organizations in India.
 Singh also sits on the governing boards of Oxfam America, Revenue Watch Institute, Twaweza, and the Center for Global Development.
 She is a member of the Aspen Strategy Group.